mwhamgenomics/mwhamgenomics.github.io/_posts/2016-10-14-filtering_fastq_reads.md

 At first, our fastq filterer did this, however when we ran it, it turned out to run at about the same speed as Sickle, despite not doing any of Sickle's sliding windows or quality filtering!
 Clearly, our original sliding-window-slowdown hypothesis was wrong, and the rate-limiting step was something else.

 We next tried removing data compression/decompression from the script (i.e, reading and writing uncompressed fastqs), which we found to improve performance significantly.
 It turned out that the rate-limiting step in our C script was the GZ compression of output data - decompression of input data was not found to significantly affect performance.
-Fortunately, it is possible to compress data in parallel with a multi-threaded version of `gz`: [pigz](https://github.com/madler/pigz) by Mark Adler, co-developer of `zlib`.
-If we could output uncompressed data from our script and pipe that into `pigz`, we might be able to get some good results.
+Fortunately, it is possible to compress data in parallel with a multi-threaded version of `gz`: [Pigz](https://github.com/madler/pigz) by Mark Adler, co-developer of `zlib`.
+If we could output uncompressed data from our script and pipe that into Pigz, we might be able to get some good results.

 One problem, though: we couldn't use simple Unix pipes, because we have two output fastqs (we could have used `stdout` and `stderr`, of course, but what if something went wrong and we had to print an error message?).
 Fortunately, Bash has a solution for this: process substitution.
 This allows you to create expressions that pretend to be files - they can be opened and written to, but underneath, they are Linux pipelines.
 It's probably easiest to give an example: